The Power of Brand Statements

 This mission statement propelled Microsoft from a 30 person team in Albuquerque to the multi-billion dollar company that it is today.
 This is the power of brand statements.

 What are Brand Statements and why is it important?

 Branding is usually associated with visual assets such as logos and visual identity, but your brand is a lot more than that.
-In order to manifest your brand to life, you need to tell what your business stands for.
+To manifest your brand to life, you need to tell what your business stands for.